drpatrik/algorithms/README.md

-Implementation of some famous algorithms and problems written during 2014 and 2015.
+	Implementation of some famous algorithms and problems written by Patrik Tennberg

+	Many of the code samples c++11 compliant compiler.